On this page:

-- If you are healthy with an uncomplicated pregnancy you are more likely to have a normal birth with fewer interventions such as forceps, ventouse or emergency caesarean, even if you transfer to hospital
+- If you have no medical conditions and an uncomplicated pregnancy you are more likely to have a spontaneous vaginal birth with fewer interventions.

 - You can enjoy the comfort of your own bed and the use of your own bathroom afterwards.